 If it is glued down, know that you will probably need to replace the drywall.
 When you rip out the paneling, glue will peel away the papered surface of the drywall underneath.
 Spot-patching of damaged drywall is a major job, not always successful when the area to be repaired is extensive.

-Attempts at paneling camouflage generally aren’t successful, either, as we’ve told many a caller to our Money Pit Home Improvement Radio Show who has considered plastering the grooves in existing paneling to create a smooth surface.
+Attempts at paneling camouflage generally aren’t successful, either, as we’ve told many a caller to our Money Pit Podcast who has considered plastering the grooves in existing paneling to create a smooth surface.
 Instead, if you’re going to keep paneling in place, play into its texture and graphic elements by priming it and giving it a fresh coat of paint.
 You can either use one color for a simpler backdrop, or make the most of paneling’s built-in vertical guidelines by painting subtle stripes on the surface in contrasting tones or sheens.

 Once again, your first step in the rip-out-or-live-with-it evaluation is determining the condition of the plaster.
-Plaster is generally durable unless it gets wet, at which point it can lead to dangerous sags, especially if it’s of the early-1900s variety that was installed over wood lath.
+Plaster is generally durable unless it gets wet, at which point it can lead to dangerous sags, especially if it’s of that late 1800’s to early-1900s variety that was installed over wood lath.
 If yours is in good shape, you’re best off leaving it as is and installing new drywall over the plaster for a super-smooth remodeling canvas.
 It requires re-trimming the doors and adjusting the electrical outlets, but it beats the massive amounts of dust and dirt that’ll fill the air if you attempt a time-consuming demolition.

 When it comes to wallpaper removal, we recommend using a rented steamer over any other gadget on the market (and believe us, there are a zillion gadgets out there).
 A steamer will work with either paper or vinyl-based coverings.
 Make the going easier with vinyl by lightly scoring it from floor to ceiling beforehand to allow the steam to get underneath the surface for a smoother liftoff.